Marie Guévenoux: Political career

-In addition to her parliamentary work, Guévenoux is a member of the Commission consultative du secret de la défense nationale (CCSDN), an independent authority in charge of declassification of documents.
+In addition to her parliamentary work, Guévenoux was a member of the Commission consultative du secret de la défense nationale (CCSDN), an independent authority in charge of declassification of documents.

 From November 2017 on, Guévenoux was part of LREM's 20-member executive board under the leadership of the party's chairman Christophe Castaner.

 Political positions

-In July 2019, Guévenoux voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
+In July 2019, Guévenoux voted in favour of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.